PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

 1. Copy the elements of State to some place private to the background thread.
 1. Lock the GUI so that it cannot update State.

-Let's do the first here:
+Let's do the first here (this code is in the Interactor):

 ``` java
 public void saveCustomer() {